calliope-project/euro-calliope/docs/model/overview.md

 # Model overview

-No matter whether you have downloaded euro-calliope's pre-builts or you have built the models yourself successfully, you will have a set of files in front of you.
+No matter whether you have downloaded Euro-Calliope's pre-builts or you have built the models yourself successfully, you will have a set of files in front of you.
 Let's make sense of these files.

 ## File structure

-By default, euro-calliope is a set of three models on different spatial resolutions: continental, national, and regional.
+By default, Euro-Calliope is a set of three models on different spatial resolutions: continental, national, and regional.
 All files that depend on the spatial resolution are within subfolders named by the resolution.
 All files in the root directory are independent of the spatial resolution.